 Editing Stop-Motion Animation with Final Cut Pro

-without going into trim mode.
-With Avid, you always had
+extend a shot without going into trim mode.
+With Avid, you always had to

 The FCP project is 80 minutes long at 720 x 480 (offline) and 23.98 fps (for easier NTSC pull-down).
 Every shot is a folder of images, and each clip is treated as a reel.
 The EDL is eventually exported in CMX format for 2K conform on Quantel IQ, then output to film on Arri Laser.